itsconnorowens/refundfinder/PROJECT_PATH_SAFEGUARDS.md

 If you encounter path-related issues:
 1. Run `npm run validate-path` to check your current location
-2. Verify you're in `/Users/connorowens/Desktop/refundfinder`
+2. Verify you're in `/Users/connorowens/Desktop/flghtly`
-3. Check that `package.json` exists and contains `"name": "refundfinder"`
+3. Check that `package.json` exists and contains `"name": "flghtly"`
 4. Ensure no hardcoded paths reference the old `clientcompass` directory